 The doors of the Roman Senate house

-When the Roman Republic was first set up, in 500 BC, the people in charge were two men called consuls.
-Women were not allowed to be consuls.
+When the Roman Republic was first set up, about 500 BC, the people in charge were two men called consuls.
+(Nobody's sure whether the Romans had this idea first, or the Carthaginians - the two places had similar governments.
+Compare this also to the government of Sparta at the same time.)
+Roman men didn't let women become consuls.
 The consuls controlled the army, and they decided whether to start a war and how much taxes to collect and what the laws were.
-They both had to agree in order to change anything; if one of them said veto, Latin for "I forbid it", then the law didn't pass.
+Both consuls had to agree in order to change anything; if one of them said veto, Latin for "I forbid it", then the law didn't pass.

-The consuls got advice from the Senate, which was made up of men from wealthy families in Rome.
-Women were not allowed in the Senate, either.
+The consuls got advice from the Senate, which was made up of men from rich families in Rome.
+They didn't allow women in the Senate, either.
 Once you got into the Senate, you stayed in for the rest of your life.
 Most consuls eventually joined the Senate, and most senators were from families where their fathers and grandfathers had been in the Senate.
 Most of the time, the consuls did what the Senate advised.

 There were tribunes, who were supposed to speak for the poorer people in the Senate.
 Tribunes were elected by the Assembly, and they could veto (forbid) anything the Senate voted for that affected the poor (which ended up being pretty much anything the Senate voted on).
 These, too, were all men.

 Finally, there was also an Assembly of all the men (not women) who were grownup and free and had Roman citizenship.
 They voted on some big issues, if the consuls asked them to: things like whether to go to war.
 And they elected the consuls and prefects and the Senators.
-But the Assembly was set up so that richer people got more votes than poorer people.
+But the Assembly was set up so that richer men got more votes than poorer men.

 Once the Romans began conquering other places, far away from the city of Rome, they also had a system of provincial governors, men who took charge of a province of the Empire, and who heard court cases there.
 They were also in charge of the army while it was conquering places.

-By about 50 BC, the time of Julius Caesar, these generals had begun to take over the government and not pay any attention to the consuls or the Senate anymore, and just do as they pleased.
+By about 50 BC, provincial governors like Julius Caesar had begun to take over the government and not pay any attention to the consuls or the Senate anymore, and just do as they pleased.
 They could do that, because they had the army with them.

-This system - where there was still a Senate and consuls, but the Emperors had all the real power - kept on going for the next 1500 years, more or less.
+This system - where there was still a Senate and consuls, but the Emperors had all the real power - kept on going for the next 1500 years, more or less, until the Ottomans conquered Constantinople in 1453 AD.

 The World of the Citizen in Republican Rome, by Claude Nicolet (1980).